wojciechkrukar/Mood-Detection/README.md

 # Inference
 The script reequires above versions of frameworks.
 Keep in mind that on Mac the LiveCam window appears behind the browser.
-Windows / Linux not tested
+Windows / Linux not tested.
+Trainded model is already included.